surtarso/single-file-php-file-browser/README.md

 To use the Single File PHP File Browser, follow these simple steps:

+0. Make sure you have PHP enabled on your webserver.

 1. Download the `index.php` file from this project.

 2. Place the `index.php` file in the folder you want to share on the web.